trembanis/election-blog/content/post/2024-12-07-campaign-narrative/index.md

 Republican Senator Deb Fischer was [re-elected](https://ballotpedia.org/United_States_Senate_election_in_Nebraska,_2024) over Independent challenger Dan Osborn.
 Osborn’s middle-of-the-road campaign, which emphasized his nonpartisanship and his working-class roots, made a reasonably competitive race out of what might otherwise have been a slam-dunk for Fischer.
 There are difficulties in drawing analogies between this race and the presidential contest, since both candidates [attempted](https://www.washingtonexaminer.com/news/campaigns/congressional/3214917/dan-osborn-nebraska-senate-race-independent/) to align themselves with Trump – though only Fischer received his coveted endorsement.

 Nebraskans also weighed in on a range of ballot initiatives, and the results are a fascinating mixed bag.
-Balking the post-Dobbs [trend](https://time.com/7173410/abortion-ballot-results-2024-election/) of enthusiasm for reproductive rights on the ballot, Nebraskans [struck down](https://ballotpedia.org/Nebraska_elections,_2024) a measure to enshrine abortion rights in the state constitution and supported a ban for abortions after the first trimester of pregnancy.
+Balking the post-Dobbs [trend](https://time.com/7173410/abortion-ballot-results-2024-election/) of enthusiasm for reproductive rights on the ballot, Nebraskans [struck down](https://ballotpedia.org/Nebraska_elections,_2024) a measure to enshrine a right to abortion in the state constitution and supported a ban for abortions after the first trimester of pregnancy.
 Interestingly, the margin was substantially lower for the former initiative (3 points versus 10 points) and fewer voters responded to the latter question.
 Perhaps it was easier to mobilize voters around the relatively clear terms of the ban – which specifies the trimester of concern as well as exceptions for rape, incest, and the health of the mother – compared to the somewhat more vague language of “fetal viability” used in the proposed constitutional amendment.

 Nevertheless, voters also opted to require paid sick leave, to legalize medical marijuana (and establish a regulatory body to oversee its usage), and to overturn a law which would provide vouchers to qualified private school students.